 One Way Ticket, 5.11a, on the Clocktower, Long Don...

 Taiwan is an island in the East China Sea 110 miles off the coast of Mainland China and astride the Tropic of Cancer.
-The island is roughly one-third the size of Tennessee, with a population of 23 million people.
+The island is slightly larger than the state of Maryland, with a population of 23 million people.
 The primary language is Mandarin Chinese, with Taiwanese and Hakkanese dialects also used.

 Unlike most Pacific islands which are volcanic, Taiwan is tectonic in origin, and its central mountain range is loaded with wilderness peaks up to 13,000 feet.
 The highest peak, Yushan, is 3,952m and features an impressive-looking north face with various alpine challenges.